-In recent years, a growing number of global, regional and national entities have taken innovative measures to ensure that as travel and tourism industry grows, child protection is taken into consideration.
-However, the growth of this industry and the infrastructure that supports it has not been adequately matched by a growth in measures for child protection.
-In places like hotels, airports, tourist attractions, restaurants, bars, massage parlours and even on the street in plain view, children are at risk from traveling child sex offenders, who take advantage of poverty, social exclusion and vulnerability to abuse and exploit.
+In recent years, a growing number of global, regional, and national entities have taken innovative measures to ensure that as the travel and tourism industry grows, child protection is taken into consideration.
+However, the growth of this industry and the infrastructure that supports it, has not been adequately matched by a growth in measures for child protection.
+In places like hotels, airports, tourist attractions, restaurants, bars, clubs, massage parlours, and on the street, children are at risk from travelling child sex offenders, who take advantage of poverty, social exclusion and vulnerability to abuse and exploit.

-According to the Global Study on the Sexual Exploitation of Children in Travel and Tourism (the first and, to date, the only research initiative by 67 partners that has attempted to bridge this knowledge gap) no country is immune to this crime and child protection needs to be urgently prioritized through multi-stakeholder and multi-sectoral approaches.
+According to the Global Study on the Sexual Exploitation of Children in Travel and Tourism (2016), no country is immune to this crime and child protection needs to be urgently prioritized through multi-stakeholder and multi-sectoral approaches.

 The situation is dynamic.
-A few decades ago, the prevailing assumption was that travelling child sex offenders came almost exclusively from western countries and went to poor, developing countries.
-Today, we know that the lines between destination, transit and source countries are blurred and the profile of offenders is diverse.
-Traveling child sex offenders can be domestic or regional travellers, as well as tourists, business travellers, volunteers or ex-pats.
+A few decades ago, the prevailing assumption was that travelling child sex offenders came almost exclusively from Western countries and went to poor, developing countries.
+Today, we know that the lines between destination, transit, and source countries are blurred and the profile of offenders is diverse.
+Travelling child sex offenders can be domestic or regional travellers, as well as tourists, business travellers, volunteers or ex-pats.
 This crime can be committed by anyone and against any child, although some children are more vulnerable than others.

-Adding to the risk is an increasing innovation in the tourism and travel industry.
+Adding to the risk is an increasing innovation in the travel and tourism industry.
 Advances in Internet and mobile technology have contributed heavily to SECTT, allowing anonymity and hidden pathways for direct contact between offenders and victims.

 If the country you are travelling in does not have an online reporting mechanism you can either use that of another country if you understand the language, or contact your country’s embassy in the travel destination.
 They may be able to inform the competent authorities.
-By reporting suspected cases of child sex tourism, and encouraging others to report, you can make a difference!
+By reporting suspected cases of SECTT, and encouraging others to report, you can make a difference!